brouhaha/cpm22/README.md

 * Few if any assemblers other than DRI's ASM80 support this syntax.

-This repository contains the CP/M 2.2 CCP adn BDOS source code, reformatted to cross-assemble with Macro Assembler AS:
+This repository contains the CP/M 2.2 CCP and BDOS source code, reformatted to cross-assemble with Macro Assembler AS:

     http://john.ccac.rwth-aachen.de:8000/as/